97131004/AspNetCore-RealTimeSharedNotes/README.md

 **Playwright Browser Install (only needed for playwright test project):**

+**Note**: Launch the main project at least once before running Playwright tests to ensure the required superadmin user is initialized.

 To install Playwright's chromimum browser, build `AspNetCore-RealTimeSharedNotes.PlaywrightTests` project once.
 Then run the following in PowerShell (as admin) from directory `AspNetCore-RealTimeSharedNotes/PlaywrightTests/bin/Debug/net8.0/` :

 ```